Skip to content ↓

 IMPLEMENTATION

-• Planning is completed weekly and half-termly in year group teams using knowledge of children, expectations, knowledge and skills progression and wider opportunities.
+• Planning is completed weekly and half-termly in year group teams using knowledge of children, expectations, knowledge and skills progression information and wider opportunities.

 • We have good quality resources.